0xSegun/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is the working directory for the shell, basics project
+This script print the absolute path of the current working directory